adam-lafontaine/ProgrammingBlog/static_bv_client/public/content/posts/[007][Optimization].md

 ### SIMD Recap

 From a production standpoint, the above excercise has been a complete waste of time.
 In all cases the compiler-optimized, 1 wide implementation was the fastest.
 This would have been the default scenario anyway.
 After refactoring to process multiple elements at once, we made the code slightly slower as well as more complicated and less portable.
 The vectorized functions were faster as expected when compiled as is, but optimizations done by the compiler make these performance gains irrelevant.
 This is not to be expected in every case though.
-These examples are just examples and very simple compared to many real world applications.
+These examples are very simple compared to many real world applications.

 ### SOA - Struct of Arrays

 SOA refers to structuring your data in such a way as to allow the compiler and CPU to process the code and data more efficiently.
 The idea is instead of having an array of structs containing properties to do work on, have one struct containing an array for each property.
-This can be less intuitive but it allows the compiler to better optimize the code and the processor can cache data more effectively, reducing the number of times it needs to fetch data from RAM.
+This can be less intuitive for the developer but it allows the compiler to better optimize the code and the processor can cache data more effectively, reducing the number of times it needs to fetch data from RAM.

 Suppose we have an array of points that we want to plot and a function that draws to the screen given an x and y position.
 We would implement it like so.